Introduction

 In contrast, the Aztec Empire, a dominant force in pre-Columbian Mesoamerica, emerged centuries after Oxford University was already functioning as an educational institution.
 The Aztecs, known for their complex social, political, and religious systems, founded their empire in 1428 with the establishment of the Triple Alliance, composed of the cities of Tenochtitlán, Texcoco, and Tlacopan.

 The rise of the Aztec Empire occurred nearly 300 years after the first students were recorded at Oxford, underscoring the university’s profound longevity.
 While the Aztecs laid the foundations of their vast empire in central Mexico, Oxford University was firmly rooted as a center for intellectual and scholarly pursuits in England.
+This temporal disconnect highlights that generations of Oxford scholars had already lived, studied, and died before the Aztec civilization reached its imperial zenith.

-The Aztec civilization was remarkable for its achievements in agriculture, architecture, astronomy, and governance, and its capital city of Tenochtitlán was one of the largest and most sophisticated cities of its time.
 However, despite its complexity and power, the Aztec Empire had a relatively short-lived reign, falling to Spanish conquistadors in 1521, just under a century after its establishment.
 In contrast, Oxford University continued to thrive and expand through the Renaissance and beyond, becoming one of the most influential institutions in Western education.
+By the time Hernán Cortés and his forces conquered the Aztec capital, Oxford had already taught students for more than 400 years and weathered numerous political upheavals, including the Wars of the Roses and the early Tudor period.

 A Comparative Timeline: Oxford’s Endurance and the Aztec Empire’s Rise

 The historical timelines of Oxford University and the Aztec Empire provide a fascinating perspective on the endurance of institutions and civilizations.
-With its origins in the 11th century, Oxford has existed for over 900 years and continues to be a leading global university.
-In comparison, the Aztec Empire's rise and fall took place within a much shorter period, from 1428 to 1521, lasting less than 100 years in its complete form before Spanish forces conquered it.
+With its origins in the 11th century, Oxford has existed for over 900 years and is a leading global university.
+In comparison, the Aztec Empire’s rise and fall took place within a much shorter period, from 1428 to 1521, lasting less than 100 years in its complete form before Spanish forces conquered it.

 This comparison highlights the incredible longevity of Oxford University, which predates not only the Aztec Empire but also many other historical events and empires.
 By the time the Aztecs had created their civilization, Oxford had already developed a rich academic culture, serving as a center for knowledge that influenced scholars across Europe.
 Its continued existence today makes it a living link to a time before the establishment of many of the world’s most renowned empires and political entities.